 What Is a Solutions Group?

 These gatherings provide opportunities for caregivers to learn how to deal with different issues they may face, obtain skills and knowledge, and engage in great discussions.
 Attendees also are able to to interact with others in similar circumstances.
-Spring meetings will address questions and challenges caregivers face.
+Upcoming meetings will address questions and challenges caregivers face.

 There are four active groups in the Omaha area, and each one meets at a different location.
 Download a Solutions Group flyer.

-Upcoming Solutions Group dates and locations are:
+2023 Solutions Group dates and locations are:

 The Servite Center of Compassion, 72nd and Ames Circle